This chicken curry soup recipe is SO comforting and delicious.

 - 1 Teaspoon Ground Turmeric

-- 1/4-3/4 Teaspoon Cayenne Pepper depending on how spicy you like this dish!
-I usually do 1/4.
-I suggest starting there, and adding more to the broth in the last step.
+- 1/4-3/4 Teaspoon Cayenne Pepper depending on how spicy you like it.
+I usually do 1/4 teaspoon -- start there and add more after tasting.

 - 1 13.5 Oz Can Coconut Milk full fat